-(1) The securities underlying the Options issued by the Corporation are Common Shares.
+- (1) The securities underlying the Options issued by the Corporation are Common Shares.
 Options granted have a five-year term as explained above.
-Further details concerning Options granted to the NEOs and the terms of such Options are set out in detail in this Circular.

-(2) The value of unexercised in-the-money Options is calculated as the difference between the closing price of the Common Shares on the TSX on December 29, 2023, the last date of trading in 2023, of C\$0.31 and the underlying Option exercise price, multiplied by the number of Options outstanding, translated at the year-end rate of exchange as published by the Bank of Canada.
+Further details concerning Options granted to the NEOs and the terms of such Options are set out in detail in this Circular. - (2) The value of unexercised in-the-money Options is calculated as the difference between the closing price of the Common Shares on the TSX on December 31, 2024, the last date of trading in 2024, of C\$0.26 and the underlying Option exercise price, multiplied by the number of Options outstanding, translated at the year-end rate of exchange as published by the Bank of Canada.
 Values in any given year may never be realized by the executive.
-Actual gains, if any, on Option exercise will depend on the value of the Common Shares on the TSX on the date of the exercise.

-(3) Share-based awards are calculated using the market price of the Common Shares on the TSX on December 29, 2023, the last day of 2023 on which trading occurred (C\$0.31) and translated to US\$ at the year-end rate of exchange as published by the Bank of Canada.
+Actual gains, if any, on Option exercise will depend on the value of the Common Shares on the TSX on the date of the exercise. - (3) Share-based awards are calculated using the market price of the Common Shares on the TSX at December 31, 2024, the last date of trading in 2024, of C\$0.26 and translated to US\$ at the year-end rate of exchange as published by the Bank of Canada.